vasilis-exo/magnolia-spa/README.md

 mgnl start
 ```

+Once the terminal shows `Server startup in X ms`

-In your browser open Magnolia at:
+In your browser, open Magnolia at:

 ```
 http://localhost:8080/magnoliaAuthor/
 ```

 ## Accessing Magnolia
-You can log in to Magnolia using the credentials superuser/superuser.
+You can log in to Magnolia using the credentials `superuser/superuser`.
 This will give you complete access to all content and configuration.

 To access the apps that are mentioned in these instructions use the grid icon at the top of the page, to the right of the search bar.